JordanDorey/squiz/README.md

 # Squiz - buffer manager

 This is a simple plugin to manage open buffers.
-The term "squiz" is a australian slang term used to quickly take a look i.e. "take a squiz at this".
+The term "squiz" is a australian slang term used to quickly take a look i.e. "let me take a squiz".

 ---